pinkpong111/From-Call-Centers-to-Neurons/From-Call-Centers-to-Neurons.md

 ---

+> **v6.7 Benchmark-Selected Routing Algebra and Memory-Mode Update (July 2026).** This revision executes a seven-family synthetic candidate benchmark for the benchmark-dependent extensions left open in v6.6: route-order sensitivity, constructive/neutral/destructive mediation, hop-depth selection, queue/load routing, directional required-resolution matching, reciprocal-memory candidates, and lineage/anchor-aware VERIFIED promotion.
+In the declared projection-chain model, ordered bridge routing achieved held-out normalized loss 0.024 versus 0.314 for the reverse order and 0.323 for direct transfer; midpoint mediation reduced loss by 74.7%, while a misaligned detour increased it by 263.1%.
+Directional resolution-aware routing achieved 0.895 task success versus 0.770 for coarse role routing and 0.260 for scalar total-capacity routing.
+The first staged reciprocal-memory candidate was RED, and even the improved staged candidate lagged pooling under clean or genuine-shift regimes; lineage-median aggregation became superior only under duplicated correlated lineage bias.
+The document therefore conditionally promotes path-transform loss, held-out mediation margin, empirical hop search, load-regime-aware queue terms, required-resolution gating, a provenance-conditioned memory-mode router, and independent-anchor gating for high-impact VERIFIED promotion.
+These are model-internal synthetic results, not real-world empirical validation or universal routing/memory theorems.

+> **v6.6 Network Semantics and Multiplex-Control Update — Signaling, Influence, Escalation, and Independent Validation (July 2026).** This revision strengthens §19.10.8 using the canonical operational distinctions in *Network Architecture Theory* v3.2.
+It separates completed-state signaling from trajectory-changing influence; installs interface narrowing, temporal decoupling, and write-asymmetry as structural processing-isolation controls; replaces the single implicit network with task/information/authority/contamination/recovery/audit multiplex layers; distinguishes lower-layer push escalation from upper-layer pull/intercept escalation; adds over-escalation, privacy, authority-expansion, recovery, audit-fatigue, and queue-externality costs to route selection; discounts correlated agreement by lineage class; and adds asymmetric evidence/privilege promotion, rapid demotion, rollback, and supersession locks.
+These additions are architectural definitions, safety invariants, and benchmark candidates—not proofs of universal routing optimality, independent-anchor availability, or non-escalation under arbitrary adversaries.

+> **v6.5 Network Control-Plane Update — Targeting, Gating, and Routing (July 2026).** This revision audits the document's existing routing and gating content and adds §19.10.8 as an explicit network control plane.
+It separates target selection, permission/admission gating, and route/resource allocation; projects the DFG Unified Interaction Field Theory v4.9 TGR architecture from single-agent task processing into module-to-module network flow; introduces admissible and realized interface-density exponents, gate states, capacity-constrained routing, summary-validity downgrades, fallback diversity, fast-isolate/slow-integrate asymmetry, and N-TGR-0..N-TGR-9 benchmarks.
+The section is an architectural/control ansatz and benchmark program, not a theorem of optimal routing or constitutional non-escalation.

+> **v6.4 Positioning Update — Lifecycle Scalability and Endogenous Structural Transition (July 2026).** This revision expands §19.10.7 from a short prior-work note into a comparative framework separating ex-ante structural restriction, aggregate approximation, adaptive selection within a fixed superstructure, post-hoc compression, and the proposed endogenous structural-transition lifecycle.
+It distinguishes routine computational scalability from structural and maintenance scalability, introduces a lifecycle-cost functional including repartition/retraining/migration/revalidation events, defines localization of structural change through $Q_a$, $\eta$, $s_{max}$, and North Star transitions, and adds falsifiable static-versus-endogenous scaling predictions.
+Representative primary literature anchors are included; the comparison is explicitly non-exhaustive and does not claim that existing research ignores complexity reduction.

+> **v6.2 Reader-Safety and Notation Audit — Complexity Transition Scope (July 2026).** This revision makes no new universal scaling claim.
+It separates raw population size $N$ from FCC effective conflict dimensionality $n_{\mathrm{eff}}$, distinguishes routine operating cost from exceptional audit/revalidation cost, introduces partial re-quadratization through the largest unresolved dependency component, places Local and Global North Stars in a declared common comparison space, adds validation gates for upward reference learning and structural split, softens theorem language to the stated model class, and repairs contribution numbering/cross-references.
+The alternative inter-module overhead laws $O(K)$ versus $O(K^2)$ remain deliberately unresolved pending an explicit modeling choice.

+> **Notation lock for scaling discussions.** Unless a quoted legacy equation explicitly says otherwise:
+> - $N$ = raw number of lower-level agents/components;
+> - $n_{\mathrm{eff}}$ = FCC/S-equation effective exploration or conflict dimensionality after branching and compression;
+> - $K$ = number of modules/circles;
+> - $u_a$ = unresolved internal degrees of freedom in module $a$;
+> - $L_N$ = hierarchy depth.
+> Legacy ODE passages using $n$ should be read as $n_{\mathrm{eff}}$ when they describe conflict dimensionality rather than raw headcount.

+> **v6.3 Model-Selection Update — Interface-Density Benchmark (July 2026).** This revision benchmarks three competing inter-module cost models under identical synthetic conditions: bounded-degree interfaces ($\eta=0$), quasi-dense interfaces ($\eta=1$), and an adaptive interface-density model ($0\leq\eta\leq1$).
+The adaptive model recovered the hidden topology exponent across all tested regimes and avoided the large module-selection regret produced by fixed endpoint models away from their matching topology.
+The document therefore adopts $E_\eta(N,K)=aN^2/K+\gamma K^{1+\eta}$ as the umbrella cost law, retaining the previous $O(K)$ and $O(K^2)$ laws as endpoint cases.
+This is **model-internal synthetic validation**, not external empirical confirmation.

+> **v6.1 Additive Update — Equilibrium-Induced Complexity Transition and Dual North Star Dynamics (July 2026).** This revision preserves the existing FCC/DFG model and adds a missing bridge between the document's quadratic interaction-pressure law and its fractal-governance solution.
+The update distinguishes **potential or time-integrated interaction burden** from **realized active communication**, formalizes the transition from an uncompressed $O(n^2)$ regime to an equilibrium-compressed $O(n)$ or $O(n\log n)$ regime, and connects that transition to local/global dynamic equilibrium, Local/Global North Stars, reference tension, and three reference-resolution pathways: local realignment, global reference update, and structural split.
+The new statements are marked as definitions, model-internal propositions, or conditional theorems; no universal $O(n)$ claim is made without bounded module, interface, and summary-dimension assumptions.

 ## Projection Hierarchy Declaration

 > **Structural Note (read before §1).** This document spans three distinct abstraction levels.
 Conflating them is the most common source of misreading.
 The three levels are: